WickedyWick/zemljopis-ts-be/README.md

 NodeJS, Express, SocketsIO, Redis, postgresql, knex, jest

 ## About
-Zemljopis grew from personal challenge to project that will is hosted and will be used by many people.
+Zemljopis grew from personal challenge to project that is hosted and will be used by many people.

 Idea is to help people learn about geography with fun.